. . . . . . . . . . . . . . . . . . . .

 April 5, 1978

-This diary ends with the end of high school
+This diary ends at the end of high school—

 June 24, 1979